Find the Best Termite Inspection Companies for Your Business

 Understanding the Local Threat: Eastern Subterranean Termites

-In Taylor, Michigan, and across the state, the primary termite threat comes from the Eastern Subterranean Termite1.
+In Taylor, Michigan, and across the state, the primary termite threat comes from the Eastern Subterranean Termite.
 This species lives in colonies underground in moist soil and forages for cellulose, which is found in wood, paper, and other materials.
-They are particularly attracted to properties with excess moisture and areas where wood makes direct contact with soil1 2.
+They are particularly attracted to properties with excess moisture and areas where wood makes direct contact with soil.
 A professional termite inspection in Taylor is specifically designed to identify the signs of this species and the environmental factors that invite them onto your property.

 What Does a Professional Termite Inspection Cover?